samparkewolfe/Sound_Control/README.txt

-HOLISTIC
+HOLISTICs
 Save File.
 Figure out about why you couldn’t convert files from .caf again.
-Optimise all sensors.
+(DONE) Optimise all sensors.